-- consult the Independent Person if the Assessment Sub-Committee suggest any action other than a formal investigation; - institute a formal investigation if the Assessment Sub-Committee is of the view that the matter merits investigation; - report the findings of that investigation together with the views of the Independent Person on those findings to the full Standards Committee for hearing and determination (with neither party having the right of attendance).
+- institute a formal investigation if the Assessment Sub-Committee is of the view that the matter merits investigation - report the findings of that investigation together with the views of the Independent Person on those findings to the full Standards Committee for hearing and determination (with neither party having the right of attendance).

-The Monitoring Officer and the subject member may seek the views of the nominated Independent Person at any time during this process
+The Monitoring Officer and the subject member may seek the views of the nominated Independent Person at any time during this process.